DTS Yesterday and Tomorrow

 Dr. Walvoord brought theological clarity.
 He could think quickly on his feet.
 Dr. Walvoord was a giant of a man, tall in stature.
 He was a giant in spirituality as well, but in intellect he was uniquely gifted.

-Dr. Campbell brought DTS academic organization and excellence.
-He brought us to accreditation, improved the quality of education, and saw to faculty development for many years as the academic dean.
+Dr. Campbell brought academic organization and excellence to DTS.
+He brought us to accreditation, improved the quality of education, and cultivated faculty development for many years as the academic dean.
 He has also been a great model by tenderly caring for his ailing first wife, Bea, and now his second wife, Lavonne.

 Dr. Swindoll gave DTS broader exposure to the general public through his Insight for Living radio broadcasts and the many books he has written.
 He is skilled at offering contagious communication of God’s truth with a heart for application.